noriakis/software/docs/ggkegg/01-pathway.md

 ## Visualize the result of `enrichKEGG`

 The library can directly visualize the functional enrichment analysis result using `enrichKEGG` from `clusterProfiler`.
 The `enrich_attribute` will have boolean value whether the investigated gene is in pathway or not.
 By piping a `enrichResult` class object and `pathway_number` to `ggkegg`, `enrich_attribute` will be included in the resulting graph.
 Highlight `enrich_attribute` in the resulting graph.
+For a quick inspection, `rawMap` function can be used for simply producing highlighted graph with overlaid KEGG raw map.

 ```r